Peru Surf

 An introduction to Peru surf

-Bridging the gap between Ecuador’s lush tropical coast and Chile’s wild desert coast, Peru is responsible for over 1,300 miles of South American shoreline.
-That’s surprising to some surfers, who very rarely seem to hear its name on the line-up of worthy destinations.
-But surf culture is on the rise in Peru; more are coming each year; the focus is slowly shifting a little away from incredible Machu Picchu to the pumping Pacific breaks.
+That’s surprising to some, becuase it’s trekking that tends to take center stage here.
+But surf culture is on the rise in Peru; more are coming each year; the focus is slowly shifting a little away from incredible Machu Picchu to Pacific breaks that really are something to behold.

-If anything, Peru is known as the home of the long lefthander.
-One lefthander – Chicama – in particular has seen to that but there are loads more, each forming as W or SW summer pulses hit and bend into the arid headlands that poke and jut from the windward side of the Andes Mountains.Â
+One lefthander โ€“ Chicama โ€“ in particular reigns supreme.
+But there are loads more, each forming as W or SW summer pulses hit and bend into the arid headlands that poke and jut from the windward side of the Andes.

 Our advice is this: Come to Peru right now.
 Most people are packing hiking gear and trekking poles for this quarter of South America still.
 Few have the EPS and wax in tow.
-Even big breaks like Chicama aren’t that busy still and the vibes are good, real good.
-You can hop from town to town all down the Pacific scoring great waves, dining on zingy ceviche each night, and glugging Pisco Sours to the sunset.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This is just one part of our complete guide to surfing in South America (coming soon)
+This is just one part of our complete guide to surfing in South America

 Peru surf at a glance